Arkansas’ Wood pitches third no-hitter in CWS history, gets 19 strikeouts against Murray State

 Wood now joins Ehrler and Wixson in CWS lore.
 Ehrler’s no-hitter came in Texas’ 7-0 win over Tufts on June 19, 1950, and Wixson’s came in a 7-0 victory over North Carolina on June 15, 1960.

+“I think for him to do that and just be able to catch the last ball, give him a big hug, it was awesome,” catcher Ryder Helfrick said.
+“I think everybody was really fired up for him.
+The main thing is we’re still here and we’re still playing.”

-Asked what he did with the game ball, Wood said, “I gave it to my dad and said happy late Father's Day.”
+Helfrick immediately gave the ball to Wood after catching the last pitch.
+Asked what he did with it, Wood said, “I gave it to my dad and said happy late Father's Day.”

 The Razorbacks broke open the game after Murray State’s Graham Kelham relieved Isaac Silva to start the seventh.
 SEC player of the year Wehiwa Aloy doubled in a run and another scored when right fielder Dustin Mercer tried to make a shoestring catch on Logan Maxwell’s shallow fly and the ball got under his glove.